Making a budget you can actually stick to

 Gather Data and Review Your Financial Position

-You can’t just make a budget without doing some groundwork first, otherwise, it will not work.
-To back up your zero based budget we need actionable intelligence.
-The good news is, you only have to do the first part of this step once when you start budgeting.
+You can’t just start making a budget without doing some groundwork first.
+Otherwise, it will not work.
+To back up your zero-based budget, we need actionable intelligence.
+The good news is you only have to do the first part of this step once when you start budgeting.

 What You Owe

 Gather information on any debts you may currently have.
-That includes mortgage, credit cards, family loans, car loans, student loans, and any other debts you may have.
+That includes mortgages, credit cards, family loans, car loans, student loans, and any other debts you may have.

-The next step is to write a list of all accounts owing recording the lender, amount owing, minimum monthly payments, and what the interest rates are.
+The next step is to write a list of all accounts owing, recording the lender, amount owing, minimum monthly payments, and interest rates.

 What You Own

-Do you have jewelry, gold, silver, collectibles that are worth something?
-Estimate their value as best as you can and write that down too.
+Do you have jewelry, gold, silver, or valuable collectibles?
+Estimate their value as best as possible and write that down, too.

 Calculate Your Net Worth

-With this data collected, you are going to create a Net Worth statement.
-After you have this as a starting point you can create a tracking chart for yourself to track your financial progress over time.
+With this data collected, you will create a Net Worth statement.
+After you have this as a starting point, you can create a tracking chart for yourself to track your financial progress over time.

-I recommend updating a tracking sheet and update at the end of every month with your new balances.
-It will take you 5 minutes a month to update.
+I recommend creating a tracking sheet and updating it with your new balances at the end of every month.
+It will take you 5-10 minutes a month to update.

-This helps you to visualize your progress toward your goals, whether it’s paying off debt, or getting to your first $100K invested!
-You cannot improve what you don’t track – this is why we are budgeting in the first place!
+You cannot improve what you don’t track – this is why we are making a budget in the first place!

 Review Your Spending History & Categorize Spending